noahzeldin/dissertation/reception_analysis.md

 counts, etc.) and [FactoMineR](http://factominer.free.fr/index.html) package (for correspondence analysis).
 (Also, I have tried to use [tidyverse](https://www.tidyverse.org/) syntax as consistently as possible.)
-Data sets will be made available to researchers upon request.
+The data set will be made available to researchers upon request.

 The **main goals** of this analysis are:

-1.  to determine the most-discussed aspects of each work
+1.  to determine the most-discussed aspects of each work (e.g. musical vs.  theatrical components, politics)

       - In the dissertation, I compare these results to the works’ postwar reception.